 So how do we become aware of our intention and think through our meaning of professionalism?
 Just begin by asking a few questions;

-What is important for me at work?
+What is important to me at work?

 What does success mean to me?

 How do I want people to experience my presence?

 Who is the real me that I wish to express?